We do so by delivering high value, lowest total cost of ownership, structural expansion joints and pre-compressed sealants that work.

-EMSEAL’s operations support three broad product lines (architectural foam sealants, architectural engineered products, and original equipment manufacturer (OEM/specialty foam sealants) within three divisions.
+EMSEAL’s operations support four broad product lines (architectural foam sealants, architectural engineered products, original equipment manufacturer (OEM/specialty foam sealants); and bridge expansion joint systems, within three divisions.

 The Architectural Division sells architectural foam sealants and architectural engineered products.
 Architectural market customers include architects, engineers, building owners, contractors, distributors, and end users involved in the construction of any commercial, government, or service facility including hospitals, schools, office buildings, parking structures, bridges, civil infrastructures, airports and sports stadiums.

 EMSEAL’s Specialty Market Division customers include manufacturers of recreational vehicles, trucks and coaches, and automobiles, log home builders and manufacturers, and pre-fabricated metal roof building manufacturers.

 EMSEAL’s Bridge Division sells watertight bridge expansion joints that ensure bridge preservation by protecting support elements–columns, piers, beams, bearing pads, rockers, etc.–from water, salt and other chemicals that leak through the joints.

 EMSEAL’s most recent innovation is in fire-rated, structural expansion joint sealants.
 The EMSHIELD product line embodies what for us is the “holy-grail” of expansion joint products–systems that simultaneously seal out water, thermally insulate, acoustically insulate, resist hurricane-force air pressures, handle thermal and seismic movement, AND have a built-in UL-Certified fire rating.